About me

 Kayla Bettis-Weber, LCSW, LAC, ACS

 I am credentialed as a Licensed Clinical Social Worker (LCSW), Licensed Addiction Counselor (LAC) and Certified Clinical Trauma Professional (CCTP II).
 I have provided individual and group psychotherapy in a variety of settings (inpatient psychiatric hospitals, residential treatment programs, outpatient clinics) before opening my own practice.
 This has included program development and implementation, helping to create evidenced-based, safe, and effective containers for clients and clinicians alike to do their best work.
 I am so grateful to have cultivated a truly rich set of clinical experiences, learning best from all the people I’ve had the absolute honor to work with.
 I’ve witnessed such incredible transformation!
 Beyond micro-level clinical work, I love supervising and providing consultation for clinicians as an Approved Clinical Supervisor (ACS) and facilitating organizational trainings or in-services.
-I also provide field practicum supervision for students and am an adjunct professor within the Graduate School of Social Work at the University of Denver.
+I also provide field practicum supervision for students and am an adjunct faculty within the Graduate School of Social Work at the University of Denver.

-I am an advocate for the LGBTQIA population and BIPOC.
-I strive to provide an inclusive space reinforced by cultural humility.
-It’s imperative for us professionals to participate in our own healing journey and evolve our approaches with time.
 Beyond the Colorado licensing board’s requirements for continuing education, I engage in ongoing learning and support for this often difficult work through supervision with my own mentors, Brainspotting consultation groups, and as a member of the International Society for the Study of Trauma and Dissociation (ISSTD).
 Finally, I am thrilled to be a part of a Social Work Professional Advisory Council.
 Our 10-member committee is compromised of social workers around the country to provide insights on trends in the field to enhance MSW curriculum development.